rik-org/rik/docs/rep/node-agent/README.md

 - `Creating`: The pod is in creation.
 - `Running` : The pod is running and is healthy.
 - `Error` : The pod has crashed.
-- `Terminating` : The pod is terminated and it'll be deleted.
+- `Terminated` : The pod is terminated and it'll be deleted.

 **Riklet has to manage each of these states, and on every state update, it should inform the scheduler of what happening on the pod.**